 - Disciplinary Notification: Any student charged with an alleged violation of the Code of Professional Conduct will be given written notice.
 Email notification may serve as written notice. - Hearing: Every student alleged to have violated the Code of Professional Conduct has a right to a hearing.
-The Noorda-COM disciplinary system is a multi-dimensional system that allows the student the right to a formal hearing through the Student Promotion Committee or a hearing through Student Affairs. - Appeal: All students who are charged and found responsible for a violation of the Code of Professional Conduct have the right to appeal the decision of the Student Promotion Committee and any decision made by staff members within Student Affairs.
+The Noorda-COM disciplinary system is a multi-dimensional system that allows the student the right to a formal hearingthrough the Student Promotion Committee or a hearing through Student Affairs. - Appeal: All students who are charged and found responsible for a violation of the Code of Professional Conduct have the right to appeal the decision of the Student Promotion Committee and any decision made by staff members within Student Affairs.
 The student must express his/her intent to appeal any decision within five (5) business days after the initial decision is delivered (verbally or written, whichever is first) to the student.
-The student must submit an appeal in writing to the Dean.
+The studentmust submit an appeal in writing to the Dean.
 That written appeal should be submitted for review within five (5) business days of receipt of the initial decision.

-Appeals must clearly outline the sanction(s) you are appealing along with any compelling argument as to why you are requesting any part of this decision be overturned.
-For example, if part of the process was perceived as being "unfair," be very specific and include this in the appeal.
+Appeals must clearly outline the sanction(s) the student is appealing along with any compelling argument as to why the student is requesting any part of this decision be overturned.
+For example, if part of the process was perceived as being "unfair," the student must bevery specific and include this in the appeal.